tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ### 2.3 Reading Test Descriptors (non-normative)

 The Tests defined in BDQ are described in the [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md), with more detail in the [BDQ Tests and Assertions List of Terms](../../list/bdqtest/index.md).
-Also for the convenience of implementers a [CSV file of just the Single Record Tests](../../../dist/bdqtest_singlerecord_tests_current.csv) is available.
+A [CSV file of just the Single Record Tests](../../../dist/bdqtest_singlerecord_tests_current.csv) is available for the convenience of implementers.
 Viewing the data in this file in a spreadsheet program can be an effective way to examine and compare the descriptions of the Tests.

 #### 2.3.1 Key Parts of a Test Descriptor (non-normative)

 The descriptions of the Tests are complex.
-The following are the most important terms to understand for implementation:
+The following (abstracted from [the Key to bdqtest: vocabulary terms](../../list/bdqtest/index.md#110-key-to-vocabulary-terms-normative) and the `bdqffdq:` [ontology](../../list/bdqffdq/index.md)) are the most important terms to understand for implementation:

 - Term Name (`rdf:value`) - a UUID that identifies the Test (e.g., 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
 - Term IRI (`dcterms:isVersionOf`) - the machine readable identifier for the Test, in the form of an IRI terminating in the Term Name UUID (https://rs.tdwg.org/bdqtest/terms/3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
 - Versioned IRI - the machine readable identifier for a specific version of the Test, in the form of an IRI terminating in the Term Name UUID and a date (https://rs.tdwg.org/bdqtest/terms/3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e-2025-03-07)  Term IRI and Versioned IRI follow the guidance of the [TDWG Metadata Standards](https://tdwg.github.io/rs.tdwg.org/README-2020-02-03.html#4th-level-terms) document for IRIs for Terms.
 - Label (`rdfs:label`) - a human readable identifier for the Test (e.g., VALIDATION_COUNTRYCODE_STANDARD).
-- ExpectedResponse (`bdqffdq:hasExpectedResponse`) - the description of the expected behavior of a Test implementation.
+- ExpectedResponse ([bdqffdq:hasExpectedResponse](../../list/bdqffdq/index.md#hasexpectedresponse)) - the description of the expected behavior of a Test implementation.
-- SourceAuthorities/Defaults (`bdqffdq:hasAuthoritiesDefaults`) - information about source authorities and parameters listed in the expected response, including default values for parameters.
+- SourceAuthorities/Defaults ([bdqffdq:hasAuthoritiesDefaults](../../list/bdqffdq/index.md#hasauthoritiesdefaults)) - information about source authorities and parameters listed in the expected response, including default values for parameters.
-- Information Elements Acted Upon (`bdqffdq:composedOf`) - the inputs to the Test that the Test affects.
+- Information Elements Acted Upon ([bdqffdq:composedOf](../../list/bdqffdq/index.md#composedof); [bdqffdq:ActedUpon](../../list/bdqffdq/index.md#actedupon)) - the inputs to the Test that the Test affects.
-- Information Elements Consulted (`bdqffdq:composedOf`) - the inputs to the Test that the Test uses.
+- Information Elements Consulted ([bdqffdq:composedOf](../../list/bdqffdq/index.md#composedof); [bdqffdq:Consulted](../../list/bdqffdq/index.md#consulted)) - the inputs to the Test that the Test uses.
-- Parameters (`bdqffdq:Parameter`) - optional inputs to a Test that can change the behavior of the Test by changing the range or scope of values or the authority to use.
+- Parameters ([bdqffdq:hasParameter](../../list/bdqffdq/index.md#hasParameter); [bdqffdq:Parameter](../../list/bdqffdq/index.md#parameter)) - optional inputs to a Test that can change the behavior of the Test by changing the range or scope of values or the authority to use.
 - Examples (`skos:example`) - examples of expected inputs and outputs from a Test implementation.
 - Notes (`skos:note`) - additional notes about the Test, including clarification and guidance for implementation.

 #### 2.3.2 Reading a Specification (non-normative)